Piano Sonata No. 17 (Beethoven)

 The Piano Sonata No. 17 in D minor, Op.
 31, No. 2, known as The Tempest, was composed in 1801–02 by Ludwig van Beethoven.
 The British music scholar Donald Francis Tovey says in A Companion to Beethoven's Pianoforte Sonatas:

-"With all the tragic power of its first movement the D minor Sonata is, like Prospero, almost as far beyond tragedy as it is beyond mere foul weather.
-It will do you no harm to think of Miranda at bars 31–38 of the slow movement... but people who want to identify Ariel and Caliban and the castaways, good and villainous, may as well confine their attention to the exploits of Scarlet Pimpernel when the Eroica or the C minor Symphony is being played."
+With all the tragic power of its first movement the D minor Sonata is, like Prospero, almost as far beyond tragedy as it is beyond mere foul weather.
+It will do you no harm to think of Miranda at bars 31–38 of the slow movement... but people who want to identify Ariel and Caliban and the castaways, good and villainous, may as well confine their attention to the exploits of Scarlet Pimpernel when the Eroica or the C minor Symphony is being played.

 Structure

-The piece consists of three movements and takes approximately twenty-five minutes to perform:
+The piece consists of three movements and takes approximately 25 minutes to perform:

 Each of the movements is in sonata form, although the second lacks a substantial development section.

-First movement
+I. Largo – Allegro

 The first movement alternates brief moments of seeming peacefulness with extensive passages of turmoil, after some time expanding into a haunting "storm" in which the peacefulness is lost.
 This musical form is unusual among Beethoven sonatas to that date.
 Concerning the time period and style, it was thought of as an odd thing to write (a pianist's skills were demonstrated in many ways, and showing changes in tone, technique and tempo efficiently many times in one movement was one of them).
 The development begins with rolled, long chords, quickly ending to the tremolo theme of the exposition.
 There is a long recitative section at the beginning of this movement's recapitulation (foreshadowing the oboe recitative in the first movement of Symphony No. 5), again ending with fast and suspenseful passages that resolve to the home key of D minor.

-Second movement
+II.
+Adagio

 The second movement in B♭ major is slower and more dignified.
 The rising melodic ideas in the opening six measures are reminiscent of the first movement's recitative.
 Other ideas in this movement mirror the first; for instance, a figure in the eighth measure and parallel passages of the second movement are similar to a figure in measure 6 of the first.
 The symbolization which occurs at the beginning of the movement, recurs at both the subsequent turning points, the beginning of the development and that of the recapitulation.

-Third movement
+III.
+Allegretto

 The third movement is also in sonata form and is back in the home key of D minor.
 It is at first flowing with emotion and then reaching a climax, before moving into an extended development section which mainly focuses on the opening figure of the movement, reaching a climax at measures 169–173.
 The recapitulation, which is preceded by an extensive cadenza-like passage of sixteenth notes for the right hand, is followed by another transition and then another statement of the primary theme.
 The refrain undergoes phrase expansion to build tension for the climax of the movement at measure 381, a fortissimo falling chromatic scale.